-FRATERNITY received a warm welcome back to their home at St. Francis Convent.
-Because of the pandemic they held their gatherings for a few folks - a number which increased as vaccinations became available and pandemic IMMACULATE CONCEPTION which increased as vaccinations became available and pandemic protocols became less stringent.
+IMMACULATE CONCEP-TION FRATERNITY received a warm welcome back to their home at St. Francis Convent.
+Because of the pandemic they held their gatherings for a few folks a number which increased as vaccinations became available and pandemic protocols became less stringent.
 Their first meeting "back home again at St. Francis Convent" will be August 21, 2021.
-It will surely be a happy reunion for many and a genuine homecoming after having been on a forced pilgrimage ST. CHARLES FRATERNITY celebrated the Profession of Teri Queitsch, OFS, on Sunday, July 18, during the 10:30 Mass at St. John Bosco Church in Churubusco.
+It will surely be a happy reunion for many and a genuine homecoming after having been on a forced pilarimage for so many months.
+ST. CHARLES FRATER- NITY celebrated the Profession of Teri Queitsch, OFS, on Sunday, July 18, during the 10:309 Mass at St. John Bosco Church in Churubusco.
 The congratulations and assurance of prayer come from all members of our Lady of Indiana Regional Fraternithy.
-SACRED HEART FRATERNI- TY: FEEDING THE HOMELESS: We will once again be joining with Ernie Pyle VFW Post 1120 (1850 S East St) in their monthly activity of feeding the homeless in Indianapolis.
+SACRED HEART FRATERNIGY: FEEDING THE HOMELESS: We will once again be joining with Ernie Pyle VFW Post 1120 (1850 S East St) in their monthly activity of feeding the homeless in Indianapolis.
 On Tuesday July 27 we are invited to help prepare and distribute a meal to the homeless in downtown Indy.
 Food preparation begins around 2:00 and distribution will occur around 5:00.
-We have also been asked to begin collecting socks, underwear, toothbrushes, toothpaste, bar soap etc. for distribution to the homeless for so many months.
+We have also been asked to begin collecting socks, underwear, toothbrushes, toothpaste, bar soap etc. for distribution to the homeless

-"IGreat importance of the family, I political institutions and various social groups are also entrusted with helping to raise people's awareness.
+"[Great importance of the family,] political institutions and various social groups are also entrusted with helping to raise people's awareness.
 So too is the Church.
-All Christian communities have an important role to play in ecological educa-
+All Christian communities have an important role to play in ecological education(#214)." "[The ecological crisis is also a summons to profound interior conversion...

-tion(#214)."

-"The ecological crisis is also a summons to profound interior conversion...
 Living our vocation to be protectors of God's handiwork is essential to a life of virtue; it is not an optional or a secondary aspect of our Christian experience (#217)."
 News and Views from Around the Region, con't

 On August 2, 2021, a joyful group of members of Immaculate Conception Fraternity in Mishawaka were joined by parishioners from Queen of Peace Parish to celebrate the Feast of St. Mary of the Angels.
 Fr.
-John Eze, pastor, was the celebrant of the Mass at the parish grotto and family garden
+John Eze, pastor, was the celebrant f the Mass at the parish grotto and family garden

-Praise God for Clare, our sister Who dwells above in endless light, Leader along Christ's footsteps' way.
+Praise God for Clare, our sister bright Who dwells above in endless light, A women's model for today, Leader along Christ's footsteps' way.